Kenansville Health & Rehabilitation Center

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
-High levels of performance with ADL's usually correlates with superior rehabilitation.
+This indicates the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.